Table of contents

 Bottom Line

-What it does: Bubble is a no-code web app builder that allows users to design, develop, and deploy fully functional web applications without writing code.
+What it does: Bubble is a no-code app builder that allows users to design, develop, and deploy fully functional web and native mobile applications without writing code.

 Who it's for: Bubble offers plans ranging from individual builders to enterprise solutions.

-When building a simple scheduling app, I found Bubble’s template and plugin impressive.
-It also featured an active forum, where I could post questions and get answers about development from seasoned Bubble developers.
+When building a simple scheduling app, I found Bubble's templates and plugins impressive.
+It also featured an active forum where I could post questions and get answers about development from seasoned Bubble developers.

 Key Features